| Overview

 primary trend is up.
 If the market is making successive lower-highs and

+lower-lows, the primary trend is down.
 Secondary trends are intermediate, corrective reactions to the Primary trend.

 These reactions typically last from one to three months and retrace from one-third